JoshC-Working/Quantitative_Trading_LSTM/README.md

 ## Structure of the project
 ### Model & Research
 In this directory, we will show the process how we train the best-fit LSTM model for each target stock.
-And the result will be stored to Resources directory
+And the optimised model will be stored in "Resources".<br>
+You may visit any directory inside "Model & Research" to see how we gain the optimised model for a target stock.

 ### Resources
-The best-models trained for every target stock will be placed here.
-A function is designed to gain the latest sets of predicted closing price of a stock by accessing its best-models here.
+A place to store the best-models trained for every target stock.
+A functionin in "predict_data.py" is designed to gain the latest set of predicted closing price of a stock by accessing trained models here.

 We want to train the model to fit to the test data.